AxlLind/easy_io/README.md

 # EasyIO.rs
 Two structs `InputReader` and `OutputWriter` for fast and convenient IO in Rust.

 The main use of these structs is in competitive programming or [Kattis](https://open.kattis.com/) style problems.
 Reading particularly numbers via `io::stdin()` is not very convenient.
 In competitive programming you want to be able to easily get the next number or word in the stream since you know the exact format of the input before hand.
-The `InputReader` struct makes that trivial while also being fast.
+The `InputReader` struct makes that trivial while also being fast, ensuring IO is not the bottleneck for your solution.

 Regular output in Rust via `println!()` can also be problematic since it is line buffered.
 This can make output can be surprisingly slow.
-The `OutputWriter` struct buffers all output which results in a much better performance.
+The `OutputWriter` struct buffers all output until it is flushed/dropped which results in a significant performance improvement.

-To use these in competitive programming simply download [`input_reader.rs`](https://github.com/AxlLind/EasyIO.rs/blob/master/src/input_reader.rs) or [`output_reader.rs`](https://github.com/AxlLind/EasyIO.rs/blob/master/src/output_writer.rs).
+To use these in competitive programming I would simply download [`input_reader.rs`](https://github.com/AxlLind/EasyIO.rs/blob/master/src/input_reader.rs) or [`output_reader.rs`](https://github.com/AxlLind/EasyIO.rs/blob/master/src/output_writer.rs).
 Put them in the same folder as your solution and import it like below.

 This was inspired by [this amazing](https://github.com/williamfiset/FastJavaIO) Java class but written completely separately.